Sanjiv-Madhavan/system-design/Blogging-platform/Database/RDS-PostgresQL/Design-choices.md

 ## **3️⃣ Learning Path for System Design**

-If you're preparing for **system design interviews** or **architecting PostgreSQL-based solutions in AWS**, here’s a structured learning path:
+If we're preparing for **system design interviews** or **architecting PostgreSQL-based solutions in AWS**, here’s a structured learning path:

 ### **Step 1: Master PostgreSQL Internals**